 The OAAR must receive request forms to add new courses by the date listed on the BCD Academic Calendar as the "census date".
 In this event no late fee is assessed and no transcript record results.
 If the student adds a course prior to the census date, the student incurs only the cost of the additional tuition and fees.
 Adds or drops past the census date must be approved by the Associate Dean for Research and Graduate Studies and incur a late add/drop fee of $50 if the action results in a net addition of semester credit hours for which the student is enrolled.

 International students must check with the Office of International Services before adding or dropping.
 Add/Drop action may adversely impact a student's legal immigration status in the United States.

-In accordance with the law and in the interest of fairness, Baylor College of Dentistry has established guidelines designed to ensure the right of due process for the student.
+In accordance with the law and in the interest of fairness, Texas A&M University Baylor College of Dentistry has established guidelines designed to ensure the right of due process for the student.
 As they related to the College, the students' responsibilities may be classified in five broad areas, which are as follows:

 Different guidelines exist for the assurance of due process, based upon whether the student difficulties are academic or disciplinary.
 Academic penalties result from failure to attain a required level of scholarship and performance and disciplinary penalties arise from violation of prescribed institutional as well as civil and criminal codes of conduct.

 Academic matters related to academic performance and some aspects of professional conduct.
 Nonacademic (disciplinary) matters related to integrity, professional conduct and conduct not directly related to academic or professional training of the student.

 Director, Research and Graduate Studies

 Program Coordinator, Research and Compliance

 Senior Administrative Coordinator